 There are many other restaurants and snack bars dotted around the track and the convenience store chains 7/11 and GS25 both have numerous outlets throughout the course.

-Alcohol (beer only) is only on sale in the Snapsnack Restaurant and is not supposed to be brought onto the course.
-The only convenience store that sells beer is the CU, located in the entrance of the staff cafeteria adjacent to the tunnel to the family park and technically not inside the racecourse.
+Alcohol (beer only) is on sale in the Snapsnack Restaurant and is not supposed to be brought onto the course.
+Beer is also served from the S.Table Box next to the unsaddling enclosure on the track apron.
 The buildings are all non-smoking.
 Outside, is also non-smoking except for some small areas.

-There are usually 11-12 races every Saturday and Sunday plus the opportunity to bet on at least two races from Jeju or Busan – in 2014 three to four races from Jeju are simulcasted on Saturdays and six from Busan on Sundays.
+There are usually 11-12 races every Saturday and Sunday plus the opportunity to bet on at least two races from Jeju or Busan – in 2017 five to six races from Jeju are simulcasted on Saturdays and six from Busan on Sundays.
 Race distances vary between five furlongs (1000 metres) and eleven and a half furlongs (2300 metres).
 Highlights of the season include the Korean Derby in May, the Minister of Agriculture Cup in October, President’s Cup in November and the Grand Prix Stakes in December.
 See this page for a list of the top horses currently running at Seoul.

 The English language form sheet available from the first floor information desk is detailed enough to give a general idea of which is the best horse in the race, however, for those looking for more detailed guides plus “expert” predicitions, it is a good idea to buy one of the many form guides that are available both inside and outside the track.
 Although all in Korean, it is easy to work out which horses they predict and the layout of the card is exactly the same as that used in just about every country.
 There are two types of guide available.
 First are ones with names such as “Ace”, “Speed” and “New World” which cost 1000 won and have the day’s card with predictions for each race.
 Second are the more detailed ones of which “Seoul Gyongma” and “Gyongma Munhwa” are the most popular, costing 4000 won and with a lot more background information for serious punters.
-As you come out of the subway station you will be greeted by a cacophony of sellers advetising their guides.
-If you buy from one of them, you are usually given a “signpen” to bet with.
+Each magazine has a kiosk inside the sybway station and all are available at the “Magazine Shop” by the main entrance to the track.
+If you buy one of them, you are usually given a “signpen” to bet with.
 See this page for more information about how to bet.